 9:45 AM – 10:00 AM: Coffee Break with Exhibitors/Sponsors

 10:00 AM – 12:00 PM: Facebook Executive-Level Workshop – conducted by Jason White, Head of News Partnerships/U.S., Facebook

 A lot has changed since Jason White conducted the kickoff session at last year’s Innovation Conference.
-In this two-hour workshop, Jason will outline the current opportunities for publishers to monetize content on Facebook.
+In this 2-hour workshop, Jason will outline the current opportunities for publishers to monetize content on Facebook.
 He’ll also provide updates on The Facebook Journalism Project.
 This is specifically designed for senior-level local media executives and will be customized for the LMA audience.
 There will be plenty of time for Q&A.

 12:00 PM – 1:15 PM: LMA and LMF Board Luncheon

 1:15 PM – 3:45 PM: Local Media Foundation Board of Directors Meeting